-Students seeking to distribute material within school buildings or at school events, must present such material for prior review by the Building Principal who must make a decision regarding distribution within two (2) school days of receipt of the request and the provide the reason for the denial in writing.
+If a student(s) seeks to distribute material within school buildings or at school events, he/she must present such material for prior review by the Building Principal who must make a decision regarding distribution within two (2) school days of receipt of the request and the provide the reason for the denial in writing.
 The aggrieved student(s) may within two (2) school days appeal in writing to the Superintendent of Schools.
 The Superintendent of Schools must issue a written decision within two (2) school days after receiving the appeal.